ChristianMPS/book-store/README.md

 CREATE TABLE orders (
 id SERIAL PRIMARY KEY,
-idBook uuid NOT NULL REFERENCES books(id), quantity INTEGER NOT NULL, created_at TIMESTAMP DEFAULT NOW(), totalPrice NUMERIC NOT NULL
+id_book uuid NOT NULL REFERENCES books(id),
+quantity INTEGER NOT NULL,
+created_at TIMESTAMP DEFAULT NOW(), total_price NUMERIC NOT NULL
 );

 Supabase was used for this project.
 Please in your google navegator type Supabase, open the link https://supabase.com and create a project (need to create and account for this).